 Texture - Literally, texture refers to a repeated pattern seen in some materials - fur on an animal, weave in a fabric, etc., as represented in an image.
 In two-dimensional images, however, texture also means the pattern seen in the actual visual elements used - a patterning of dots, lines, shapes, etc. Visual textures can vary in value (patterns of close marks appear darker than marks further apart); in space (if a textural pattern varies in value or closeness, so it appears to be closer or further away in space, or modeled or flat).
 Visual textures are created with repetition of various kinds of marks or images; in modern and contemporary art, visual textures have been used in a 'flat' type of composition, that is, not illusional space, like previous art had been.
 Specifically, frottage (rubbings) and collage (pasted paper and other materials) made great use of visual textures in images, such as those by Max Ernst, the Surrealist artist.
 Van Gogh also made great use of texture in his ink drawings, particularly of landscapes.
 The use of texture in patterns and repetition can also form visual rhythms in an image, as in music, with same or varying intervals between marks in a pattern.
 Visual texture can add a great deal of interest and dynamic energy to images.

-Space - Last, but not least, is the concept of space, which is a complex element (I will be doing a separate webpage on space in the future).
+Space - Last, but not least, is the concept of space, which is a complex element.
 See Design II for the history and types of space, and Design III for guidelines and spatial concepts.
-Briefly, many types of space have been used throughout the history of art - "primitive," Renaissance, Impressionist and early modern (flat), Cezanne's combination of Renaissance and modern, and late modern "allover" space (as in Pollock's drip paintings).
-See the above links for more detailed descriptions of these types of space.
-More traditional images use linear and/or atmospheric perspective to depict the illusion of spatial depth in images, i.e., parallel lines appearing to meet in the distance, and forms and colors becoming less distinct and more faded as they recede in space, respectively.
+Briefly, many types of space have been used throughout the history of art - "primitive," Renaissance, Impressionist, modern (both more flat), Cezanne's combination of Renaissance and modern, and late modern "allover" space (as in Pollock's drip paintings) More traditional images use linear and/or atmospheric perspective to depict the illusion of spatial depth in images, i.e., parallel lines appearing to meet in the distance, and forms and colors becoming less distinct and more faded as they recede in space, respectively.
 Traditional, modern and contemporary images also use spatial cues to indicate spatial depth, even with abstract or non-objective work, although modern and contemporary work does not often use linear perspective, and is generally less interested in depicting "real" space.
 These artists are often more interested in the "flat" reality of the picture surface, or picture plane, than in the imitation of "real" space.
 This essential flatness, or "integrity" of the picture surface, has been a dominant idea in two-dimensional art since the second half of the 19th century.
 What it means is that, although some forms in a painting appear to come forward and others to recede in space, there must also be a strong sense of the two-dimensional surface design, that is, no "holes" in the image.
-(See Cezanne link on left side of page.)
 In art prior to 1850, Renaissance spatial systems (linear perspective) were used to create images in real space, and forms were modeled in lights and darks (values) to indicate three dimensions in space.
 This reliance on value to indicate form and space can lead to dark areas in the image (deeper space), which tend to look like dark "holes" in the picture plane.
 After Manet, artists began to perceive the picture surface in more two-dimensional terms, and in this case, a dark hole in the image would destroy the sense of flatness in the image.
 That is one reason why the Impressionists tended not to use the color black, so their images would stay wholly on the picture plane.

 - Composing the image according to the format used - The shape and proportions of the surface used determine how the image will be placed on it.
 That is, a square format will be treated differently than a rectangular format; a circular format will be designed differently than an oval format.
-If rectangular, the proportions of the sides will also determine the design in that space; e.g., a 9"x12" format will probably be composed differently than a 3"x10" format - the ratios of width to height are vastly different in the two sizes.
+If rectangular, the proportions of the sides will also determine the design in that space; e.g., a 9" x 12" format will be composed differently than a 3" x 10" format - the ratios of width to height are vastly different in the two sizes.
 Circular or oval formats may suggest curvilinear designs; square or rectangular formats may suggest rectilinear (geometric) designs.
 Practice using different formats for your compositions.

 - "Intangible" elements: Not literally visual elements, but elements of the stuff of life - philosophical elements, if you will - like the element of chance, the accidental, the random, dreams, fantasy, the unconscious, our ancient 'primitive' selves.
 These ideas were born in the 19th and 20th centuries, when science, psychology and philosophy discovered them, and they were then translated into artistic forms.
 Dada and Surrealism grabbed ahold of the element of chance - the accident, dreams, the unconscious, the primitive, and fantasy - and used methods to help them tap into these psychic roots.
 One such method was to create poems by opening a dictionary at random, and combining the words found, often resulting in bizarre, but expressive, poems of poetic juxtaposition, perfectly Surrealistic - eye-opening, thought-provoking, etc., for example 'exquisite corpse,' one example which came to be used as the name of this method.
 The Abstract Expressionists, particularly Jackson Pollock, used the Surrealist idea of 'automatic writing' to create his 'drip' paintings; they thought that the unconscious would express itself, if they allowed it free rein, without the interference of the 'rational' mind.
 The Abstract Expressionists were also influenced by the idea of 'primitive,' non-preconceived notions, and Existentialist ideas about the ultimate meaning of life, and the significance of the individual will in the world.
 It seems that just as the world arrived at modernity (trains, industrialization, urbanization), the romantic notion of returning to our more innocent selves came to the fore, and still exists.
 After the first World War, dada appeared - in the resultant disillusionment with order, reason, etc. And subsequent 20th century events, like the Holocaust, only sharpened our sense that the world was not an ordered, rational place, like it had seemed up to then.
 Literature, art and music all produced discordant, non-rational works reflecting this new world view, which had changed so much since the Middle Ages, when everything in the world was divinely ordered and unquestionably certain.
 The modern world also contained a new notion of randomness, as opposed to divine guidance, in the universe.
 This notion of randomness and chaos and accident, a discomforting idea, came from discoveries in science (Albert Einstein, for one) of our universe and of subatomic particles, etc., as well as Freud's ideas on the mind.
 Is the universe ordered or chaotic?
 How much of our lives is governed by chance?
 Are we better off for our advanced civilization, or were we living more meaningful lives in times so ancient we can barely remember them?
 The desire to return to more innocent times seems to be a cyclical idea, reflected in art and music.